 After finding a property that interests you, I will show you the comps (comparable sales) to help us determine the value of the property.
 The best comps are in the same building (if a condo/townhome) or in the surrounding area (if an estate, single-family home, or income property).
-Appraisers are required to focus on the past 6 months when reviewing area sales, so I try to do the same when analyzing the property's value.
+Appraisers are required to focus on the past six months when reviewing area sales, so I try to do the same when analyzing the property's value.

-At this point we are ready to make our offer, which will consist of 4 separate items:
+At this point, we are ready to make our offer, which will consist of 4 separate items:

-3. Verification of funds which shows liquid funds for the down payment + closing costs.
+3. Verification of funds shows liquid funds for the down payment + closing costs.
 You can provide copies of bank or investment statements that show the name of the financial institution, your name, and the total balance (you can cross out 1/2 of the account number & your address for security reasons).
 It's generally best to show more funds than required in order to present yourself as a very financially stable buyer that the sellers will want to be in a transaction with.

 4. Buyer's intro/love letter (or video).
 This explains who you are, what you do, and what you like about the property.
 I usually write about 95% of this letter for you and then e-mail it to you for final editing.